slideshow-s9/slideshow/README.markdown

 ## SYNOPSIS

-    Slide Show (S9) is a free web alternative to PowerPoint or KeyNote in Ruby
+    Slide Show (S9) is a free web alternative to PowerPoint or Keynote in Ruby

     Usage: slideshow [options] name
       -o, --output PATH                Output Path (default is .)